prokvk/knapp/README.md

 The `inSchema` key, if provided, is used for automatic request validation.
 The `outSchema` and `testRequest` are used by swagger-codegen integration and automated tests.

-swagger-codegen integration and automated tests are currently de facto designed to work with `nodestack`.
+swagger-codegen integration and automated tests are currently de facto designed to work with [nodestack](https://github.com/prokvk/node-stack).
 They are not prepared to work out of the box.

 # Getting request data